 Scottsville real estate is some of the most expensive in Kentucky, although Scottsville house values don't compare to the most expensive real estate in the U.S.

-The percentage of people in Scottsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.21% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Scottsville is quite a bit lower than the national average among all cities of 21.84%: just 10.21% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Scottsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scottsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Scottsville include Irish, English, Russian, German, and Norwegian.